 Make your plans with us and be part of an event for all the family

-Winner of the ‘Best Hallowe’en Destination’ in the World, the annual outdoor Banks of the Foyle Hallowe’en Carnival now welcomes over 30,000 people to City and District from far and wide with a packed programme of events.
+Winner of the ‘Best Hallowe’en Destination’ in the World, the annual outdoor Hallowe’en Celebration now welcomes over 120,000 people to City and District from far and wide with a packed programme of events.
 As part of the event, Derry City and Strabane District Council, in association with agencies has initiated a Carnival Care Campaign to raise awareness of the need for responsible behaviour at this time.

 ALCOHOL FREE FAMILY ZONES

-There are two alcohol free zones and marshals to ensure you enjoy the event with your family.
+There a number of alcohol free zones and marshals to ensure you enjoy the event with your family.
 Make sure you check your travel arrangements and arrival times.